wp-plugins/iire-social-icons/readme.txt

 == Description ==

-The overall idea behind this plugin was to be able to easily choose an from a library of social media icons, customize their appearance, and add them to a wordpress website as a widget or shortcode.
+Easily choose an from a library of social media icons, customize their appearance, and add them to a wordpress website as a widget or shortcode.
 Use one the default icon themes or use the symbols and background colors with CSS styling.

 See our <a href="http://iireproductions.com/web/website-development/wordpress-plugins/plugins-social-icons/">iiRe Social Icons page</a> for more information.